jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-technologies, distributed systems, network and protocol security, cloud, containerization, and virtualization, and both offensive attacks on and defensive uses of machine learning and artificial intelligence systems.You can find samples of some of our recent public\-facing work, including blog posts, whitepapers, conference talk listings, and technical advisories on our Research Blog, alongside our technical Twitter account and our public Github which hosts over 200 open source tools and datasets authored by NCC Group researchers.
-We also have deep academic research partnerships with severalOur technical capabilities extend beyond our public\-facing work, to include our internal\-only groups and resources, including our world\-class Exploit Development Group, Threat Intelligence Fusion Center, and Full Spectrum Attack Simulation group, as well as a number of technical specialty practices and hundreds of pieces of unpublished proprietary tooling.Our research program delivers thousands of research days annually, by researchers at all levels from across our global business.
+technologies, distributed systems, network and protocol security, cloud, containerization, and virtualization, and both offensive attacks on and defensive uses of machine learning and artificial intelligence systems.
+You can find samples of some of our recent public\-facing work, including blog posts, whitepapers, conference talk listings, and technical advisories on our Research Blog, alongside our technical Twitter account and our public Github which hosts over 200 open source tools and datasets authored by NCC Group researchers.
+We also have deep academic research partnerships with several leading universities, as evidenced across several of our research publications.
+In 2020, NCC Group was the only security company which co\-founded and sit on the Governing Board and Technical Advisory Committee of the Open Source Security Foundation, an industry\-wide coalition within the Linux Foundation dedicated to improving the security of the open source ecosystem through a range of strategic projects.
+NCC Group also regularly conducts publicly\-reported security audits across a range of high impact and security\-critical technologies.
+Our technical capabilities extend beyond our public\-facing work, to include our internal\-only groups and resources, including our world\-class Exploit Development Group, Threat Intelligence Fusion Center, and Full Spectrum Attack Simulation group, as well as a number of technical specialty practices and hundreds of pieces of unpublished proprietary tooling.
+Our research program delivers thousands of research days annually, by researchers at all levels from across our global business.
 We support our researchers through a full\-time technical research leadership team, mentorship and